rokucommunity/ropm/README.md

 4. publish your package to a registry using the instructions from your registry of choice ([npm](https://docs.npmjs.com/creating-and-publishing-unscoped-public-packages), [GitHub Packages](https://docs.github.com/en/packages/using-github-packages-with-your-projects-ecosystem/configuring-npm-for-use-with-github-packages))

-## Changing module's `rootDir`
+## Changing where the module's files are copied from (As a package author)
-By default, `ropm` will assume the root of your module is where all of your files reside, and will copy every file from your package, with a few exceptions:
+By default, `ropm` will copy every file from the root of your module (the folder where `package.json` resides), with a few exceptions:

 These files will always be excluded (not copied):
  - `package.json`